-Krav Maga is seen as a last alternative; if you are gun is jammed you might have to use your rifle as a blunt weapon.
+Krav Maga is seen as a last alternative; if your gun is jammed you might have to use your rifle as a blunt weapons.
 In an extreme situation you might have to punch or kick.
 But it does not go beyond that.

 Most of the training in the instructor course involves teaching how to maintain discipline, very little time is devoted to technique.
-And when they finally do get to technique it is mostly how to use the rifle as a blunt weapon.
+And when they finally do get to technique t is mostly how to use the rifle as a blunt weapons.
 After that they learn some basic punching.
-As such very few of the instructors reach a high level, and those that do are the ones who came with previous extensive experience."
+As such very few of the instructors ever reach a high level, and those that do are the ones who came with previous experience."

 Bus stop, male and female soldiers with rifles.
 It is the Rifle, not the fist, that symbolizes the Military.

-In addition it is important to point out that having a military rank implies nothing about ones Krav Maga ability.
-You can be a general or a major but that does not mean that you know Krav Maga.
-So why advertise …Captain Cohen, Krav Maga instructor.
-You might as well say, Dr. Cohen, Krav Maga instructor.
-Using your military rank to imply Krav Maga expertise is false advertising."
+In addition it is important to point out that having a military rank implies nothing about one's Krav Maga ability.
+There is no relation.
+One can be a general or a Major but that does not mean that you know Krav Maga.
+So why advertise ...Captain Cohen, Krav Maga instructor.
+You might as well say, Dr. Cohen, geologist, Krav Maga instructor.
+Using your military rank to imply and suggest Krav Maga prowess or expertise is false advertising.

 Israel, Krav Maga, the Bible, the Israel Defense Forces, and the connection between them.
 What makes Israel unique?